marvin2k/templateSetEngine/README.md

 $ ./engine/engine.py -h
 ```

-Note that unkown options are passed on to `make`, especially useful for
+Note that unknown options are passed on to `make`, especially useful for
 debugging.
 To generate the actual files of the example templateSet in this
 repository using 4 processes in parallel: